Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Renormalization of the hadronic W decay at 1-loop

-where $H.C.$ stands for Hermitian conjugation, which also acts on the arguments of the self-energy scalar functions, i.e. $[\Sigma(m_i^2)]^\dagger=\Sigma^\dagger(m_j^2)$.
 The hermitian part of Eq.~\eqref{eq:fermionfieldmassrelation} gives a relation between the anti-hermitian part of the field renormalization and the mass counterterms, however, unlike in the gauge sector, neither are fixed and one cannot solve for both the counterterms simultaneously.
-We go around the problem as in~\cite{drauksas2023b} and define the anti-hermitian part of the field renormalization as the coefficient of the $(m_i^2-m_j^2)$ mass structure
+We go around the problem as in~\cite{drauksas2023} and define the anti-hermitian part of the field renormalization for $i\neq j$ as the coefficient of the $(m_i^2-m_j^2)$ mass structure

-This definition is motivated by the Nielsen Identities~\cite{nielsen1975,gambino2000} and the structure of UV divergences, see~\cite{drauksas2023b} and references therein.
-The practical application is discussed in Appendix~\ref{sec:Amethod}, while here we give the simple result for the Standard Model quarks that we get from Eq.~\eqref{eq:simpleZA} in the appendix
+This definition is motivated by the Nielsen Identities~\cite{nielsen1975,gambino2000} and the mass structures, see~\cite{drauksas2023} and references therein.
+The practical implementation of these definitions is discussed in the next section, while here we give the simple result for the Standard Model quarks that we get from Eq.~\eqref{eq:ZAfullsimple} (or the SM-specific version Eq.~\eqref{eq:simpleZA}) of the next section

-where $\alpha=e^2/(4\pi)$ is the fine structure constant and $B_0\left[ \dots \right]$ is the Passarino--Veltman function~\cite{thooft1979,passarino1979} with the conventions of~\cite{denner2006}.
+where $\alpha=e^2/(4\pi)$ is the fine structure constant and $B_0\left[ \dots \right]$ is the Passarino--Veltman (PV) function~\cite{thooft1979,passarino1979} with the conventions of~\cite{denner2006}.
 It is worth noting that the resulting anti-hermitian parts of the field renormalization are purely left-handed, reflecting the chirality of the weak interaction, and minimal in the sense that they consist only of gauge-dependent terms needed to cancel the gauge-dependence in the $W$ amplitude.
-In addition, one may explicitly check that the anti-hermitian parts are UV finite, which means that these counterterms are trivial in $\overline{\mathrm{MS}}$ schemes.
+In addition, one may explicitly check that the anti-hermitian parts are UV finite in the SM, which means that these counterterms are trivial in $\overline{\mathrm{MS}}$ schemes.

 Having fully defined the field renormalization we may solve for the mass counterterms, which are